 Council is responsible for oversight of the risk management process and has delegated its day-to-day implementation to the Municipal Manager.
-The Municipal Manager, who is accountable for the overall governance of the municipality's risks, has delegated this role to the Internal Audit & Risk Management Unit who acts as designated Enterprise Risk Management (ERM) officials.
 The Internal Audit & Risk Management Unit will ensure that the policy is implemented and that Council and the Risk Management Committee (RMC) receive appropriate reporting on the municipality's risk profile and risk management process.
 Management will execute their responsibilities outlined in the Risk Management Strategy.
 All other officials are responsible for incorporating risk management into their day-to-day activities.